 Here are some key points about gangrene.
-More detail and supporting information is in the body of this article.
+More detail is in the body of this article.

 - Gangrene is usually external, affecting the extremities, but it can also affect internal tissues.

-- Surgical complication can lead to internal gangrene, which presents with signs of toxic shock
+- Surgical complications can lead to internal gangrene, with signs of toxic shock.

-- Urgent treatment is important to prevent further serious illness and death and includes removal of dead tissue or perhaps amputation
+- Urgent treatment is important to prevent further serious illness and death.
+This includes removal of dead tissue and sometimes amputation.

 What is gangrene?

-Dry gangrene is sometimes called mummification, this is the slow-onset form most commonly associated with chronic disease, including diabetes.
+Dry gangrene is sometimes called mummification.
+It starts more slowly than wet gangrene, and it is most commonly associated with chronic disease, including diabetes.